 Immigrant Women's Services Ottawa

-Executive Director of Immigrant Women Services Ottawa (IWSO) a community-based agency in Ottawa providing services to women and children of diverse cultural background including those who are victims/survivors of violence.
+Lucya Spencer is the Executive Director of Immigrant Women Services Ottawa (IWSO) a community-based agency in Ottawa providing services to women and children of diverse cultural background including those who are victims/survivors of violence.

 Lucya has demonstrated outstanding leadership in advancing the issues that affect the lives of immigrant, visible minority and refugee women.
 Her focus on violence against women in the wider context of settlement and integration issues, health and education is reflected in her work and her involvement on several boards and committees.